 A little contemplation of the parse tree in our earlier example, and of the attributes as given here, should convince the reader that (in this example at least) we have a situation in which the attributes of any particular node depend only on the attributes of nodes in the subtrees of the node in question.
 In a sense, information is always passed "up" the tree, or "out" of the corresponding routines.
-The parameters must be passed "by reference", and the grammar above maps into C# code of the form shown below.
-For the moment we side-step the issue of how one attributes a variable identifier with a numeric value, by simply calling an unspecified ValueOf method.
+The grammar above maps into C# code of the form shown below, where the parameters must be passed "by reference".
+For the moment we side-step the issue of how one attributes a variable identifier with a numeric value, simply calling an unspecified ValueOf method to do this.